instasent/InstasentResqueBundle/README.md

-# Intro to BCCResqueBundle
+# Intro to InstasentResqueBundle

+> This is a fork from https://github.com/michelsalib/InstasentResqueBundle in order to keep its maintenance.

-The BCC resque bundle provides integration of [php-resque](https://github.com/chrisboulton/php-resque/) to Symfony2.
+The Instasent resque bundle provides integration of [php-resque](https://github.com/chrisboulton/php-resque/) to Symfony.
 It is inspired from resque, a Redis-backed Ruby library for creating background jobs, placing them on multiple queues, and processing them later.

 ## Features: